Syn-axSyndicate/monitorctl_client/README.md

 # monitorctl_client

-A powerfull to track the systems activity...
+A powerfull tool to track the systems activity...